zupzup/blog/smart-contract-solidity/post.md

 ## Debugging / Testing

 Debugging and Testing the Smart Contract are not particularly easy, but it's possible.
 The frameworks mentioned below all include some way of Unit Testing Smart Contracts, for example simply by starting `testRPC` and writing asynchronous JavaScript tests (e.g.: `chai` / `mocha`) with `web3` and validating that they had some impact on the blockchain.
-There are also standalone libraries like [chaithereum](https://github.com/SafeMarket/chaithereum).
+There are also useful utilities like [chaithereum](https://github.com/SafeMarket/chaithereum).

 I mentioned `Events` above as a mechanic for debugging Solidity contracts and `web3` has a way to listen to these events, which can greatly help when writing complex contract logic.